Royalty9628/alx-system_engineering-devops/0x01-shell_permissions/README.md

 File: 9-John_Doe - script that sets the mode of the file.
 File: 10-mirror_permissions - script that sets the mode of the file.
 File: 11-directories_permissions - script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 File: 12-directory_permissions - script that creates a directory called my_dir with permissions 751 in the working directory.
+File: 13-change_group - script that changes the group owner to school for the file hello